aktnk/ec2_test_server/README.md

     $ docker-compose stop
     ```
   Note
-  If you want to restart the terraform container, run `$ docker-compose start
+  If you want to restart the terraform container, run `$ docker-compose start`.

 # References